Imagine carrying around a 10-pound bowling ball in your hand all day. This is what your neck does for you day-in and day-out.

 One of the most common complaints are sensations of “tightness” throughout the neck and upper shoulder girdle.
 The various tensions and stresses of our daily lives can contribute to a reaction of the nervous system and muscles to “stiffen” as a protective mechanism.

-This tightness is a “feeling” that can be lessened with proper exercise and stress reduction techniques.
+This tightness can be lessened with proper exercise and stress reduction techniques.
 That doesn’t mean it doesn’t exist or is “all in your head,” it simply means that it is capable of being changed relatively quickly when you begin working on it.

-As mentioned before, there can be musculoskeletal origins for such symptoms as headache, pain, dizziness, etc. And of course there can be other causes for those issues as well, so please see your health care provider before doing anything else!
+As mentioned before, there can be musculoskeletal origins for such symptoms as headache, pain, dizziness, etc. But there can be other causes for those issues as well, so please see your health care provider before doing anything else!

 |Supine (lying on back)||• Rotations